QuantumPlumber/DeepDream3D/README.md

 ```

-First build the Dockerfile_base and then the Dockerfile.
-Afterwards, assuming your hardware is compatible with
+- First build the Dockerfile_base and then the Dockerfile.

+#### Docker run
+- Afterwards, assuming your hardware is compatible with
 the AWS Linux ECR, you can run the streamlit app on port 8501 of localhost with:

 ```
 nvidia-docker run -it --rm -v /data:/data -p 8501:8501 deep-dream-3d:1.2
 ```

-** The Dockerfile assumes that the IM-NET pre-processed dataset has been donwloaded to /data **
+**The Dockerfile assumes that the IM-NET pre-processed dataset has been downloaded to directory /data**

 #### Dependencies for Non-Docker install